OutSystems/docs-odc/src/eap/user-management/roles.md

 # Roles

 ODC has organization roles and end-user roles which you can use to limit access.
-Organization roles are for members who perform work as developers or admins.
+Organization roles are for Organization members who perform work as developers or admins.

 * Organization roles are for users that need access to both the ODC Portal and ODC Studio.
 You can assign built-in or custom roles at the organization or app levels.
 * End-user roles are for those users that access apps you create in ODC.